Your daily scale weight fluctuates unreliably, but your "moving average" weight is a meaningful weight loss tracker.

-Happy Scale can only sync one profile per device to the Health app.
-If you turn on Health sync for a user profile, and then turn it on for a different user profile, Happy Scale will disable Health sync for the original profile.
+If you’re using automatic import and export, Happy Scale can only sync one profile per device to the Health app.
+If you turn on automatic Health sync for a user profile, and then turn it on for a different user profile, Happy Scale will disable Health sync for the original profile.

 Having issues with Health app sync?